➤ by Pastor Andy Fulson

 Both lame men could have chosen to ignore what was spoken to them.
 Instead, they responded in agreement and were healed.
 The following four points relate to Jesus' teaching in Mark 11:23-24:

 Doubt and unbelief are typical hindrances that prevent healing to manifest.
-The lame man could have ignored Peter's command wanting to see money, but instead chose to listen, responded, was healed, and testified.
+Both lame men could have ignored Peter's and Paul's command.
+Instead, choosing to listen, they responded, were strengthened and walked.

 In the report of the disciple Ananias (Acts 9:10), whom God sent to restore Saul's sight, a similar sequence of events occurred.

 In each case, the four steps of Mark 11:23-24 are typical sequences of events to receive healing.
-Nevertheless, faith will always be the essential requirement.
+Nevertheless, faith will always be the essential prerequisite.

-Both God and His Word are enduring and unalterable (Jer 1:12), making healing available to everyone who desires to receive it.
+Because God and His Word are enduring and unalterable (Jer 1:12), healing remains available for those who need it.

 About 750 years elapsed between Isaiah's Old Testament prophecy: with His stripes we are healed, Isaiah 53:5, and the fulfillment by the brutal flogging which Jesus endured before his crucifixion, (Jn 19:1).